makersacademy/airport_challenge/README.md

 The Airport Challenge is Makers Academy Week 1 weekend challenge.
 It was designed to test my progress in TDD Ruby, and it uses Ruby and Rspec.
-In order to implement the code, please run the Gemfile to install the required dependencies (such as Rspec), and run Rspec in the command line to see the results of the tests.
-Please note that this file is currently in the process of being updated and as such, the Travis build does not yet pass.
+In order to implement the code, please run 'bundle' so the Gemfile will install the required dependencies (such as Rspec), and run Rspec in the command line to see the results of the tests.
+Please note that this file is currently in the process of being updated and as such, the Travis build may not yet pass.

 =================